erikasf/goal254/README.md

   - [ ] List all words guessed and their scores
   - [ ] Get sum of scores for all words guessed
   - [ ] Show 10 most recently guessed words
-- [ ] Folder `mmarkdown/` exists in your repo.
+- [ x] Folder `mmarkdown/` exists in your repo.
-- [ ] Database schema SQL (using PostgreSQL syntax) for the Mmmarkdown app from [Init 3: Hello Web Servers][hello-web-servers] is included in the file `mmarkdown/schema.sql`.
+- [x ] Database schema SQL (using PostgreSQL syntax) for the Mmmarkdown app from [Init 3: Hello Web Servers][hello-web-servers] is included in the file `mmarkdown/schema.sql`.
-- [ ] Mmmarkdown schema supports the following features (i.e. you _could_ write SQL to show this data):
+- [ x] Mmmarkdown schema supports the following features (i.e. you _could_ write SQL to show this data):
-  - [ ] List all files
+  - [ x] List all files
-  - [ ] List all files ordered by their latest edit time (most recent first)
+  - [ x] List all files ordered by their latest edit time (most recent first)
-  - [ ] Show file with particular name
+  - [ x] Show file with particular name
-  - [ ] Get text content of file with particular name
+  - [ x] Get text content of file with particular name
-  - [ ] List created date of all files
+  - [ x] List created date of all files
-  - [ ] List every file name and its word count
+  - [ x] List every file name and its word count

 #### Stage 5